 Every entry-level data science role has some crossover and will allow you to grow your career in whichever way you’d like.
 If you start as a business analyst you can always move into a different path.
 If your passion for data science turns out to be machine learning or AI, you’ll always have the option to move through the different roles as your data science career advances.

 Entry Level Data Science Tasks

-In your entry-level data science job, there are several tasks you should expect to handle on a weekly basis.
+In your entry-level data science job, there are several tasks you should expect to handle every week.
 These include:

 - Cleaning and processing data

 - Build algorithms and predictive models

 Another aspect that makes data science such an exciting career path is the salary.
 After all, that is ultimately what people are working for as much as the tech world likes to pretend otherwise.
 According to Glassdoor, the average entry-level data science job in the United States pays $88,000 a year.
 The average base pay is reported to be $75,000.